Pre-install battery location review

 Salt Lake City Powerwall 3 Installation

-This page should not end at information.
-It should move Salt Lake City homeowners into a custom plan that clarifies fit, timing, and whether the home needs battery-only, integrated solar, or supporting roof work.
+The next step is a custom plan that clarifies fit, timing, and whether the home needs battery-only backup, integrated solar, or supporting roof work.

 Blueprint Outcome